pw201/csd-reminder-bot/README.md

 `reminder.py` code which composes and sends the emails.

-The `email_database.py` module expects to find a Google Sheet produced by Google Forms with columns named "Email address", "First name", and "Surname".
+The `email_database.py` module expects to find a Google Sheet produced by Google Forms with columns named "Email address" and "Name".
 The column headings must appear in the first row (as they will when Google Forms creates the sheet).

 ## Debugging